holoviz-dev/nbsmoke/README.rst

 License
 -------

-Distributed under the terms of the `BSD-3`_ license, "pytest-nbsmoke" is free and open source software.
+Distributed under the terms of the `BSD-3`_ license, "nbsmoke" is free and open source software.